annaperlack/cartoonify-my-pic/README.md

   Sign up at the starter page!
   ![image](/public/images/loginpage.png)

-  Or/Then
-  Login and add your pictures using the "Choose File" button
+  Then login and add your pictures using the `Choose File` button
   ![image](/public/images/profilepage.png)

   Click `Upload Image` after you have uploaded your file.
 Your image will then be transformed into a "cartoonified" version that you can share with friends and family!